DML Commands - Data Loading

 Supported values: TRUE, FALSE.

-The command cannot be executed from the Worksheets page in the Snowflake web interface; instead, use the SnowSQL client to upload data files, or check the documentation for a specific Snowflake client to verify support for this command.
+The command cannot be executed from the Worksheets page in either Snowflake web interface; instead, use the SnowSQL client to upload data files, or check the documentation for a specific Snowflake client to verify support for this command.

 File-globbing patterns (i.e. wildcards) are supported.

 The command does not create or rename files.

 Uploaded files are automatically encrypted with 128-bit or 256-bit keys.
 The CLIENT_ENCRYPTION_KEY_SIZE account parameter specifies the size key used to encrypt the files.

 The command ignores any duplicate files you attempt to upload to the same stage.
 A duplicate file is an unmodified file with the same name as an already-staged file.

 To overwrite an already-staged file, you must modify the file you are uploading so that its contents are different from the staged file, which results in a new checksum for the newly-staged file.

 For security reasons, the command times out after a set period of time.
 This can occur when loading large, uncompressed data files.
 To avoid timeout issues, we recommend compressing large data files